cybera/GithubIntroduction/README.md

 ![Demo of branch](./resources/Github.png)

 To see all available branches.
-You will notice some of them are local branches and some are remote ones.

 ```bash
 $ git branch -a